sun-jiao/annotation_extractor/README.md

         -c --contain    contain annotations in this list only, separate using ',', do not use space -e --except     do not contain annotations in this list

+    combine args:
+        -i --infile     input file folders list, separate using ',', do not use space -m --mole_type  molecular type, should be one of DNA, RNA, Protein

     macse args:
         -i --infile     input file
         -t --transl_table       translation table (listed below)